albumentations.core.utils

 param: Number

-)Ensure output is of the same type (int or float) as the input parameter.
+)Return (min_val, max_val) as ints if param is int, else floats.
+For to_tuple and transform params so pixel ranges stay int and float ranges stay float.
 Args: min_val (Number): Minimum value. max_val (Number): Maximum value. param (Number): Original parameter used to determine the output type.
 Returns: tuple[int, int] | tuple[float, float]: Tuple with values converted to int if param is int, otherwise values remain as float.

 Parameters